medic-code/bread-code-website/_posts/2020-08-20-sourdough-flour-in-germany.md

 # The different flours in Germany

-Some suggest to use T812 flour, but this is a myth.
+Some suggest to use T812 flour as bread flour, but this is a myth.
 This is not bread flour.
 The type indicates how many minerals remain in mg after burning 100 grams of the flour.
 So a T550 would have 550mg left, a T812 812mg and so on. `Vollkorn` has no label as it is the pure grain.
-The higher the type the more parts of the bran you have in your flour.
-This makes it more healthy, but also has negative effects on building a gluten network.
-The bran cuts into your gluten network.

-So - having said that, you will want to buy T550 flour.
-That is equivalent to international all purpose flour.
-However, the German T550 has way less protein, around 10% only.
-Bread flour is all purpose flour with added gluten.
-Yes - common wheat doesn't have this high amount of protein naturally.
-It does not have to be listed on the packaging, as gluten is pretty much also refined flour.
-Similarly all the modifications do not have to be listed on the packaging when buying bread in a store.
-Some amino acids are added and removed.
-It is just mixing different kind of flours.
-It is not required to state this on the packaging.
+The problem with German flours is the lack of sun.
+This means that the wheat naturally doesn't develop as much gluten.
+Germany is a rye country, but not a wheat country.
+The flour that you want to use from Germany is typically a T550, or a T405 for white style bread.
+But - as mentioned before, it's not as high in protein content as a similar flour from Italy for instance.

 The % protein directly influences how much water you should be using for your flour.
-I made a video on this before how you can figure out [how much water your flour handles.](https://youtu.be/s1gM_jziXcI)
+I made a video on this before how you can figure out [how much water your flour handles.](https://youtu.be/s1gM_jziXcI).
+Perform this test whenever you are baking with a new flour.

-So - yes, you can make your own bread flour by mixing gluten into your flour.
-Or you can already buy premixed flours with great properties.
-Below is a list of the vendors where I like to buy flour.
+You can also tweak your German flour buy mixing in a little bit of vital wheat gluten.
+I recommend to add around 5g of wheat gluten per 100g of flour.
+Make sure to mix the flour thoroughly.

 # Recommended flour

 Mulino Padano (delivers in EU, from Italy).
-My favorite one is definitely the ["Star" flour.](https://www.mulinopadano.it/cms/wp-content/uploads/2017/08/Professione-Fornaio_Star_Mulino-Padano.pdf).
-It has superb strength and allows you to build very hydrated doughs.
+My favorite one is definitely the ["Star" flour.](https://thbrco.io/mulino-flour) It has superb strength and allows you to build very hydrated doughs.
+Feel free to use "TheBreadCode" for 5% off.

-Drax Muehle has an excellent ["Manitoba" flour](https://drax.biodeliver.de/produkte/suche/?term=manitoba).
+Drax Muehle is a mill in southern Germany.
+They have ["Manitoba" flour](https://drax.biodeliver.de/produkte/suche/?term=manitoba) as well.
 It comes from Canada, but is also grown here in the EU.
 It has around 14% protein.
-It is one of my favorite flours available in Germany.
+Check out my [documentary on visiting the Drax Muehle.](https://thbrco.io/debaked-flour-mill).

 Caputo also has a product called [Manitoba Flour.](https://www.mulinocaputo.it/en/flour/la-linea-cucina/manitoba).
 You can find it on Amazon as well.
 It is an excellent flour great for making fluffy breads, ciabattas and baguettes.
 It has been my flour of choice for years.
+It's a relatively large mill and the flour is blended to make consistent flour every year.
+It's not organic and relatively industrial.

 At Metro in Germany you can find "Pizza Flour".
 It is a supermarket where you only have access to when you have a business registered.
 Make sure you buy the one without any additives.
 It is the own brand of Metro.
 It has around 14% protein and is an excellent flour too.

 At Edeka you can find a T405 flour with around 12% protein.

 At Rewe you can find a T550 flour with around 12% protein by "Aurora".
 It is labeled as extra backstark.

-If you are interested please also check out my [visit to Drax Mühle](https://www.youtube.com/watch?v=KooRWvS5c-A), where I have a closer look at how flour is made in Germany.